jack56000/ClashOfClansHack/README.md

 # Clash Of Clans Hack Tool with Online Generator
 Website:
 http://clash-razor-hack.g3t.org/
-Clash of Clans hack tool generator for gems, coins and elixir, CoC Tool.
+Clash of Clans hack tool generator for gems, coins and elixir, coc Tool.

-Hi, today I want to present you my own creation.After two months of work we finally found a way to exploit and Hack Clash of Clans bugs in order to create a online tool( http://clash-razor-hack.g3t.org/ ) it's a generator for Clash of Clans which will give you an unlimited amount of gems, coins and elixir.
+How to hack clash of clans?
+It was simple for me, read the text below and it will be simple for you too Hi, today I want to present you my own creation.After two months of work we finally found a way to exploit and Hack Clash of Clans bugs in order to create a online tool( http://clash-razor-hack.g3t.org/ ) it's a generator for Clash of Clans which will give you an unlimited amount of gems, coins and elixir.

 ##CoC Hack Tool Explanation